yuphia/processor/README.md

-### processor - a program emulating the work of a real life processor
+### Processor - a program emulating the work of a real life processor

 # Table of contents: